hyperspy/hyperspy/doc/user_guide/tools.rst

 * :py:class:`~.signals.eels.EELSSpectrum`
 * :py:class:`~.signals.spectrum_simulation.SpectrumSimulation`

+The :py:mod:`~.signals` module is imported in the user namespace when loading hyperspy.

-Datasets (and other types of objects handled in Hyperspy) store their different components in "attributes".The data is stored in the :py:attr:`~.signal.Signal.data` attribute, the original parameters in the :py:attr:`~.signal.Signal.original_parameters` attribute, the mapped parameters in the :py:attr:`~.signal.Signal.mapped_parameters` attribute and the axes information (including calibration) can be accessed (and modified) in the :py:attr:`~.signal.Signal.axes_manager` attribute.
+The different signals store other objects in what are called attributes.
+For examples, the hyperspectral data is stored in the :py:attr:`~.signal.Signal.data` attribute, the original parameters in the :py:attr:`~.signal.Signal.original_parameters` attribute, the mapped parameters in the :py:attr:`~.signal.Signal.mapped_parameters` attribute and the axes information (including calibration) can be accessed (and modified) in the :py:attr:`~.signal.Signal.axes_manager` attribute.

 Transforming between signal subclasses